 I put together a backing track and the song sounds like this:

 It sits in my computer on its zeros and ones, (that’s my own rhyming slang for “digital bum”), twiddling its digital fingers.
-A small time later, I’m invited by a friend, Michael Dempsey, ex-member of The Cure, to join their production agency – placing music on TV ads, animations, etc. In putting a showreel together, my partner suggests putting on an instrumental version of the track.
-Nice idea.
+A small time later, I’m invited by a friend, Michael Dempsey, ex-member of The Cure, to join their production agency – placing music on TV ads, animations, etc.

 In putting a showreel together, my partner suggests putting on an instrumental version of the track.
 Nice idea.

-After a year’s worth of pitches (and as yet no riches!), a fish bites, the baseball connects with the bat and sails away into the blue…..
+Finally, after a year’s worth of pitches (and as yet no riches!), a fish bites, the baseball connects with the bat and sails away into the blue…..

 Philips want the track, a.k.a the experiment, the method I’ve only used once, for their Satinelle Ice TV ad campaign.